 This is why it is so important that, with your help, JRS UK continues to support refugees as best we can adapting and responding as the public health guidance demands.

 By donating today you will help us to fund our Emergency Response Team which continues this vital support by:

-In the weeks ahead JRS UK will be busy re-orientating our services to adapt to the continuously shifting situation.
-Thanks to technology we will be able to stay in touch and provide virtual spaces for support, friendship and prayer, but we will be relying on your help.
+JRS UK continues to adapt our services to the continuously shifting situation.
+Thanks to technology we will are able to stay in touch and provide virtual spaces for support, friendship and prayer, but we will be relying on your help.

-Today, please give generously to our Refugee Friends’ Hardship Fund so that JRS UK can continue to accompany our refugee friends during this difficult time.
+Today, please give generously to our Refugee Friends’ Hardship Fund so that JRS UK can continue to accompany our refugee friends.

 More than ever before, we will be leaning on your prayers so that our refugee friends, who have already been left destitute by an unjust asylum system, will feel safe and supported by the JRS family.